When purchasing property that is part of a homeowners’ association (HOA), buyers should be aware of the following five things:

 4. Past HOA Meeting Minutes

-HOAs that are well managed will have regular board meetings.
-The meeting minutes should include the discussions of the board.
+Well managed HOA will have regular board meetings, and the recorded meeting minutes should include the discussions of the board.
 The minutes can reveal potential risks, past or current policy conflicts, owner complaints, potential special assessments and proposed changes to the CC&Rs.